dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

    \<EnableParallelCommandSupport>true\</EnableParallelCommandSupport>
 4. Save the file, and then restart the Microsoft Intune Exchange connector service.

-## Reinstall an Exchange connector
+## Reinstall the Intune Exchange connector

 You might need to reinstall an Intune Exchange connector.
 Because only a single connector can connect to each Exchange organization, if you install a second connector for the organization, the new connector you install replaces the original connector.

-1. To install the new connector, follow the steps in the [Install and configure the Exchange connector](#install-and-configure-the-exchange-connector) section.
+1. To install the new connector, follow the steps in the [Install and configure the Exchange connector](#install-and-configure-the-intune-exchange-connector) section.
 2. When prompted, select **Replace** to install the new connector.
    ![Configuration warning to replace a connector](./media/exchange-connector-install/prompt-to-replace.png)

-3. Continue the steps from the [Install and configure the Exchange connector](#install-and-configure-the-exchange-connector) section, and sign in to Intune again.
+3. Continue the steps from the [Install and configure the Intune Exchange connector](#install-and-configure-the-intune-exchange-connector) section, and sign in to Intune again.
 4. In the final window, select **Close** to finish the installation.
    ![Finish setup](./media/exchange-connector-install/successful-reinstall.png)